edbosne/pyfdd/README.md

 - Use FitManager for fitting;

-- Use the explamples from ./scripts to start building applications.
+- Use the examples from ./examples to start building applications.

 ## Instalation

-Tu use PyFDD you must first have python3 and pip installed.
+To use PyFDD you must first have python3 and pip installed.
 If you download python from python.org and use a version
 \>=3.4 it will come with pip.

 To install PyFDD run,